-Just as with the human common cold, the virus that causes this upper respiratory-tract infection (‘cat flu’) is easily transmitted from one cat to another, so vaccination is imperative if your pet will come in contact with other cats.
-Its symptoms may take the form of moderate fever, loss of appetite, sneezing, eye and nasal discharges and coughing.
+Feline Viral Rhinotracheitis – The symptoms of this disease may take the form of fever, loss of appetite, eye and nasal discharges and coughing.
 Kittens are particularly affected, but this disease can be dangerous in any unprotected cat, as effective treatment is limited.
 Even if a cat recovers, it can remain a carrier for life.

 After evaluating your cat’s particular situation and risk factors, your veterinary surgeon may also recommend vaccination against other infectious diseases.
 These might include: Feline Chlamydiosis & Rabies.

 Cat Vaccinations FAQ

 Vaccinations are essential for providing your cat with adequate protection from life-threatening and debilitating diseases.
 There is the option of Titre testing, which involves blood samples to determine your cat’s immunity.
 Unfortunately, this is not always 100% reliable and can be costly to perform.
 Cats also staying in boarding or cattery facilities are often required to be vaccinated if you're planning to go on holiday.